mmbman/Katagiri/1980-05-18-Blue-Cliff-Record-Case-4-Talk-2.md

 It’s dramatic, but it’s really human life, spiritual life.
 We are always making smoke inside ourselves: “Help, help.”
 And then we always want something to open the door.
 That is the key through the window.
 So we always do it dramatically. *[Unintelligible]* knows pretty well how dramatic human life is.

-(Transcriber’s Note: According to *Radical Zen: The Sayings of Jōshū*, Jōshū set the fire and Nansen threw the key through the window.)
+*(Transcriber’s Note: According to* Radical Zen: The Sayings of Jōshū, *Jōshū set the fire and Nansen threw the key through the window.)*

 #### 1:12:07